dahabit/KITE-Hackathon/README.md

 ### Install prerequisite software

 * Install the browsers you would like to test, available for your machine.
 Chrome, Edge, Firefox and Safari are supported at this stage.
 See the wiki for some limitations or hints for each browser.
-* Make sure you have a recent Java JDK installed, at least Java 8 (e.g. from [*Java SE downloads*](http://www.oracle.com/technetwork/java/javase/downloads/index.html)).
-Sometimes it might be neccessary to set JAVA_HOME and add it to PATH for java to work properly.
+* Make sure you have a JDK 1.8 (Java 8) installed.
+It can be downloaded at https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html.
+Sometimes it might be neccessary to set JAVA_HOME and add it to PATH for Java and Maven to work properly.
+NOTE: KITE is not compatible with Java 11.

 ### Download webdrivers and selenium server standalone